nextflow-io/nextflow/docs/dsl2.md

 ```

 The same is valid for the result (channel) of a process execution.
 Therefore a process output can be consumed by
-two or more processes without the need to fork it using the {ref}`operator-into` operator, making the
+two or more processes without the need to fork it using the `into` operator, making the
 writing of workflow scripts more fluent and readable.

 ## Pipes